yrnr/KotlinApp3Quiz/README.md

 Beginner's app.
-Made slight changes to create a simple quiz for my 6 year old kid to play on TV with Amazon Fire TV stick.
+Made slight changes to create a simple quiz for my then-six-year-old kid to play on TV with Amazon Fire TV stick.
 What follows in this README is a copy of Udemy lession
 # Navigation